-Between 1960-2023, Peru's fertility rate dropped from 7 births per woman to 2.2, between Bolivia (2.7) and Colombia (1.9) and the US (1.8).
-Although the decrease is partly due to the Fujimori regime's population control policies that sterilized thousands of women (see p.
-9 of Political and Social Relations), improved access to reproductive health services has provided more family planning options.
+Between 1960-2024, Peru's fertility rate dropped from 7 births per woman to 2.2, between Bolivia (2.7) and Colombia (1.9) and the US (1.8).
+Although the decrease is partly due to the Fujimori regime's population control policies that sterilized thousands of women (see Political and Social Relations), improved access to reproductive health services has provided more family planning options.
 Women in cities typically have fewer children than those in rural areas, where access to healthcare and birth control is less readily available.
-Many rural women do not speak Spanish (see p.
-1-2 of Language and Communication) and avoid clinics where they cannot communicate with the staff, contributing to the high maternal mortality rate of 69 per 1,000 births in 2020, compared to 21 in the US.
-As of 2021, almost 9% of girls ages 15-19 had been pregnant at least once.
+Many rural women do not speak Spanish (see Language and Communication) and avoid clinics where they cannot communicate with the staff, contributing to the high maternal mortality rate of 69 per 1,000 births in 2020, compared to 21 in the US.
+As of 2023, almost 8% of girls ages 15-19 had been pregnant at least once.

-Although the law provides reproductive rights to individuals and couples to decide the number, spacing, and timing of children, the law prohibits abortion except to save the mother's life or prevent her serious illness.
+Although the law provides reproductive rights to individuals and couples to decide the number, spacing, and timing of children. the law prohibits abortion except to save mother's life or prevent her serious illness.
+Selective abortion.

-Selective abortion access is limited, and women who abort a fetus and practitioners who assist them can serve up to 2 and 4 years in prison, respectively.
+access is limited, and women who abort a fetus and practitioners who assist them can serve up to 2 and 4 years in prison, respectively.